So you want to get

 You and your family deserve to be safe.

-DG Family Law will assist you to navigate and finalise your family law matters, give you your life back and do it in an affordable and timely manner.
+DG Family Law will assist you to navigate and finalise your family law matters, manage your ex- and give you your life back.
 You can rest assured that with DG Family Law, you are in safe hands.
-We have outlined some helpful tips and tools on how to engage well with a narcissistic below for you to consider and know what to expect.
+We have outlined some helpful tips and tools on how to engage well with a narcissistic ex- below for you to consider and start to plan your next steps.

 Learn your Triggers.